ShreyalJ/shreyalJ.github.io/_posts/2022-09-27-Domain-Enumeration-with-PowerView-Part-1.md

 ### Get that Domain!

 To get a domain object of the current domain run the following command.
-Get details of a partiular domain by running the command with `-Domain'.
+Get details of a partiular domain by running the command with `-Domain` parameter.
 ```
 PS C:\Users\Administrator\Desktop> Get-Domain